-The area around the house is significant, in that it is the site of the battle of Northampton in 1460, and is a Scheduled battlefield.
+The area around the house is significant, in that it is the site of the battle of Northampton in 1460, and is a Scheduled Battlefield.
 Furthermore, one of the three extant Eleanor Crosses stands at the edge of the site.
-The building was used as the County Records Office, until 1992 since then the building has stood empty.
-The project is the fulmination of plans which have been 20 years in the making to give the Abbey an economically sustainable future.
+The building was used as the County Records Office until 1992, since then the building has stood empty.
+The project is the culmination of plans which have been 20 years in the making to give the Abbey an economically sustainable future.
 It offers office, conferencing and events facilities, including a significant wedding offer with exhibition, interpretation and learning spaces to celebrate its history.

 The works were both significant in scale and varied in scope, requiring significant conservation expertise and a strong conservation focused supply chain willing to work together to deliver a complex project.
 The works included the repair of the external envelope of the building.

 Masonry was repointed, and some stone replaced, using carefully sourced local ironstone.
 All sash windows were stripped, repaired, returned to full working order and redecorated.
 Extensive repairs were also required to the heads of windows to the south range, where the corrosion of wrought iron lintels installed in the 19th century was causing the walls to bulge.

 Further repairs were also required to the east gable of the south range, where the failure of the core of the solid wall had caused a significant bulge in both internal and external walls.
 This required the installation of Cintec anchors, and the re-build of the internal skin.
 Inappropriate 19th Century Cement render has been removed from the brick built south range, and replaced with a lime render, which allows the structure to breathe effectively and has addressed the damp present.